All Episodes

 I feel exactly the same way that you do.

-I am not giving up, and it's, you know, certain things in life that you're gonna just have to fight for.
+And it's, you know, certain things in life that you're going to just have to fight for.

-And um it it just is what it is.
+And it just is what it is.

 And I got to give the president credit.

-He's now been meeting with the senators, I guess, twice now, and they just finished a meeting, and out of the meeting, they're gonna have this vote next week, a repeal vote.
+He's now been meeting with the senators, I guess, twice now, and they just finished a meeting.

-And what I took out of McConnell, and he was there with John Thune and Senator Corner, and what I took out of his comments was oh, we're gonna offer amendments, and let me interpret that in Washington speak.
+And what I took out of McConnell, and he was there with John Thune and Senator Corner, and what I took out of his comments was, oh, we're going to offer amendments.

 Oh, we'll try and bribe the four senators that told us they wanted to repeal it, but now have gone backwards.

-Having a full repeal, and and this was Rand Paul's idea a long time ago, and he was on the program.
+Having a full repeal, and this was Rand Paul's idea a long time ago, and he was on the program.

-I said, Yeah, I support that idea 100%, but it's just when we saw in the House that uh a hundred of the the House Republicans had no intention of a real repeal and replace.
+I said, Yeah, I support that idea 100%, but it's just when we saw in the House that 100 of the House Republicans had no intention of a real repeal and replace, I think now the pressure is going to be so massive that they're going to have to do it because they will lose their jobs in 2018.

-And I will name names and we will name names on this program, and we will make sure that you have the ability to you will know full well every single person that promised to repeal Obamacare and then doesn't support it.
+And we will make sure that you have the ability to you will know full well every single person that promised to repeal Obamacare and then doesn't support it.

 Lisa Murkowski from Alaska.

-Let's let's go one at a time.
+Let's go one at a time.

 This was May of 2017.